liquibase/liquibase-contribute-site/docs/code/api/resource-resource.md

 title: resource.Resource
 ---

-# liquibase.resource.Resource Interface
+# liquibase.resource.Resource

 ## Overview

-Liquibase ships with a variety of [liquibase.resource.Resource](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/Resource.html){:target="_blank"}
-implementations that your ResourceAccessor can use.
-The job of the Resources are to wrap the implementation-specific read logic.
-If none meet your needs, you can create your own.

-!!! tip

-    There is a [liquibase.resource.AbstractResource](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/AbstractResource.html){:target="_blank"}
-    base class you can use which limits the number of methods you must implement.
+Instances of the [liquibase.resource.Resource](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/Resource.html){:target="_blank"} interface wrap implementation-specific read logic.
+It provides a standard interface for code to use regardless of whether the underlying file is local, remote, or anywhere else.

+Often times, [PathHandler](resource-pathhandler.md) and/or [ResourceAccessor](resource-resourceaccessor.md) implementations will create custom Resource implementations.

 ## API Highlights

 ### Constructor